thecredibleway/thecredibleway-com/docs/jesus/life/beatitudes.md

 disciples for the reality that allegiance to Him will provoke hostility.
 The blessing applies not only to persecution for righteousness in general but specifically for bearing His name.
-Jesus broadens the scope here and is direct - not only will we have persecuted for righteousness; but also because we bear His name - it is our our identification with Christ, discipleship and allegiance that provokes opposition.
+Jesus broadens the scope here and is direct - not only will we have persecution for righteousness; but also because we bear His name - it is our our identification with Christ, discipleship and allegiance that provokes opposition.
 The response Jesus calls for is startling - rejoice.
 Far from despair, disciples can embrace joy because such persecution identifies them with the prophets and